cubrr/codingame-snippets/README.md

 # codingame-snippets
 Assorted snippets and notes related to [CodinGame](https://www.codingame.com/) by cubrr.
+CodinGame is a load of fun; go play it.

 | File              | Description      |
 |:------------------|:-----------------|